danillouz/dans.garden/content/index.md

 But because a garden is never finished, work contains **planted** and **last tended** dates to show how long it's been growing.

-This garden is built using [Quartz](https://quartz.jzhao.xyz/) and you can find it on my [GitHub](https://github.com/danillouz/dans.garden).
+You can find the code for this garden on my [GitHub](https://github.com/danillouz/dans.garden).